Skip to content

 the IMF

-Gold Total
+Gold Other reserve assets Total

 Notes

-1. The A$ values shown for SDRs and Reserve position in the IMF are at the IMF basket valuation for the SDR, which is published in terms of US dollars and crossed with the representative rate for the Australian dollar in terms of the US dollar.
+• The A$ values shown for SDRs and Reserve position in the IMF are at the IMF basket valuation for the SDR, which is published in terms of US dollars and crossed with the representative rate for the Australian dollar in terms of the US dollar.
 Gold is valued at the Australian dollar equivalent of the 3 pm price fix in the London gold market on the last business day of the month.
-The foreign currency value of other overseas assets is based, where applicable, on market quotations; accrued interest is normally tak en into account.
+The foreign currency value of other overseas assets is based, where applicable, on market quotations; accrued interest is normally taken into account.
 Conversion to Australian dollar equivalent normally is based on end month market rates of exchange.
 Figures in Table 2 have been converted to US dollar values using the end-month AUD/USD exchange rate.